• [email protected]

 • Maximum Altitude5045m/16552ft

-After spending some time on the top and taking in the view we now descend all the way to Khare retracing the same way we came.
+After spending some time on the top and taking in the view we now descend to Khare retracing the same way we came.

 • Accommodation Tea-House